jamesshore/quixote/README.md

 ## Comparison to Other CSS Testing Tools

-The site [csste.st](http://csste.st) has a great rundown of CSS testing tools and libraries.
-To summarize, there are two main approaches to CSS testing:
+There are two main approaches to CSS testing:

 ### Automatic Screenshot Comparison